-For each of the basins, autumn (August, September and October) oxygen profiles from 1990 - 2003 were examined.
-Depths at which the oxygen concentration fell below 2 & 0 ml/l were calculated, and these values were interpreted in terms of the proportion of the volume of each basin affected by reduced oxygen levels.
+For each of the basins, autumn (August, September and October) oxygen profiles from 1990 - 2005 were examined.
+Depths at which the oxygen concentration fell below 2 & 0 ml/l were calculated, and these values were interpreted in terms of the proportion of water in each basin affected by reduced oxygen levels.
 Results are presented as time series in Figure 3.
-Red dots indicate the position of sampling stations.